NOC-MSM/SEAsia/docs/source/SEAsia_archer_livljobs4.rst

 Scrape ``umax`` from ``solver.state`` using plot_solver_stat.py

+Some along rim currents started but these are small compared to interior currents.
+Restart for another 30 days.
 After 30 days umax is still growing.
 Restart run and continue::

   mv solver.stat solver.stat_part1